Bakuo/CharToLifeGame/README.md

     python lifeGame.py

- Then a window pop up.
+ Then a window pops up.

  Input an alphabet you love.
 Enter.